craftcms/gatsby-source-craft/README.md

 ### 3. Confirm Success

-Run `gatsby develop` and you should be able to watch Gatsby source the entire Craft CMS schema successfully and browse it via http://localhost:8000/___graphql.
-Once everything’s cached on this first run, subsequent builds will apply delta changes and be much faster.
-(If Craft’s project config is changed or you run `gatsby clean`, the entire site will be sourced again.)
+Run `gatsby develop` and you should be able to watch Gatsby source the entire Craft CMS schema.
+When it’s finished, you should be able to query your Craft content running http://localhost:8000/___graphql.

 Now you’re ready to [query Craft CMS content](#fetching-craft-content) and build a blazing-fast Gatsby front end!